oren0e/covidstatsscraper/README.md

 For help, open the terminal and type `covids -h` to get the list of commands and usage.

 ## TODO
-- Make it working on Windows.
+- Make it work on Windows.
-- Improve response speed when issuing only with help flag (`covids -h`)
+- Improve response speed when issuing the command with the help flag only (`covids -h`)
+- Add the option to choose other country (instead of Israel) to be compared to the top 10 countries